vascokk/vascokk.github.com/source/_posts/2012-05-10-the-first-one.markdown

 Writing a blog is also tremendously helpful; by requiring me to explain complex topics to other people, I am forced to confront my own inadequate understanding of various topics all the time.
 {%endblockquote%}

-So, for me it will be just a learning tool.
-If someone else finds it useful - that would be a bonus.